PFA (Preparation for Adulthood) at Walton Hall Academy

 Key Stage 4

-For students with more complex learning needs, PSHE is not taught through timetabled lessons, but through all the work that they do in school.
+For students with more complex learning needs, who follow our sensory pathway, PSHE is not taught through timetabled lessons, but through all the work that they do in school.
 Students develop personally and socially across the curriculum with the focus on improving independence and life skills with strategies to manage their own behaviour and develop positive emotional and mental well-being.

 Key Stage 5

-In Key Stage 5 the PSD (Personal and Social Development) curriculum makes an essential contribution to preparing our students for opportunities, responsibilities and experiences of life.
+In Key Stage 5 the PFA curriculum makes an essential contribution to preparing our students for opportunities, responsibilities and experiences of life.
 It is offered through discreet curriculum sessions, special events and enrichment opportunities, but its core values and practices are integral to our foundation learning programme.

 We aim to offer imaginative ways of supporting young people in: